cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ```

 A **reverse prefix map** can associate several URI prefixes to the same prefix
-and is useful for normalizing the many potential URIs that may describe the same
+and supports parsing the many potential URIs describing the same entity into
-entity, like alsterpaullone:
+CURIEs:

 ```json
 {